scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** self
 - **Duration:** concentration, 10 minutes

 On your turn or as a reaction, you create a dampening shield around yourself.
-Make a spellcasting roll against 1 bad die, or 2 if cast as a reaction.
+Make a spellcasting roll against a terrible die, or 2 if cast as a reaction.
 On success you create a shield of force around yourself.
 While the shield holds you gain Resistance 2 to all physical damage.
 The shield can take 3 hits before shattering, adding a hit for each critical rolled.
 While the spell is active you cannot take the move or sprint actions.

-Add an enhanced die for every level cast above 2nd.
+The shield can take an additional hit for every level cast above 2nd.

 #### Slowfield
 *2nd level*